Natural Adversaries: Fuzzing Autonomous Vehicles with Realistic Roadside Object Placements: Methodology

-\textbf{\emph{Deriving `Violation Goals' from a Specification.}} We transform a specification into a set of smaller formulas, such that the violation of any one formula implies the violation of the original specification.
+Next, we transform a specification into a set of smaller formulas, such that the violation of any one formula implies the \emph{violation of the original specification}.
 The rationale is that this will allow us to evaluate the robustness degree with respect to multiple different ways of violating the original specification, rather than just focusing on the `easiest' one.
 Here, we adopt the methodology of LawBreaker~\cite{Sun-Poskitt-et_al22a}, which defines a method to derive a set of violation goals based on the given complex specification $\phi$.
-We write $\Theta(\phi)$ to denote a set of `violation goals' of $\phi$, i.e.~that satisfy the following proposition: \begin{proposition} For STL formulas $\phi$ and traces $\pi$:
+We write $\Theta(\phi)$ to denote a set of `violation goals' of $\phi$, i.e., that satisfy the following proposition: \begin{proposition} For STL formulas $\phi$ and traces $\pi$:

 \end{proposition}

 The set of violation goals $\Theta(\phi)$ is calculated as follows:

 Here, $\mu$ is a Boolean expression and function $N(\phi)$ returns the negation of the formula $\phi$ without operator $\lnot$.
 This eliminates the need for an additional calculation to determine $\Theta(\lnot \phi)$, as all formulas containing the operator $\lnot$ have already been transformed into their equivalent formulas without operator $\lnot$. \begin{proposition} For STL formulas $\phi$ and traces $\pi$: \end{proposition} \begin{definition}[Specification Negation] Given a specification formula $\phi$, the negation of this formula, $N(\phi)$, is defined: